LINDA-27/LINDA-27/README.md

-- 👋 Hi, I’m @LINDA
-- 😊 🥰I will be the group assistant ...
+- 👋HOLA SOY ELINA

 <!---
-LINDA-27/LINDA-27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ELINA-27/LINDA-27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->